 - Where are our cases?

-However, small area data remains available for statistical areas called middle super output areas (MSOAS), these cover different geographical areas to wards, but still provide a useful breakdown of cases in the borough.
+This data is available for statistical areas called middle super output areas (MSOAS), these cover different geographical areas to wards, but still provide a useful breakdown of cases within the borough.

 - Who are our cases?